PR0CK0/StableDiffusionEndToEndGuide/README.md

 1. Follow the [NovelAI Speedrun Guide](https://rentry.org/nai-speedrun)
     * You'll need to Torrent the leaked model or find it elsewhere
-2. Once you get the files into the folder for the WebUI and select the model there, you should have to wait a few minutes while the CLI loads the VAE weights
+2. Once you get the files into the folder for the WebUI, ```stable-diffusion-webui\models\Stable-diffusion```, and select the model there, you should have to wait a few minutes while the CLI loads the VAE weights
     * If you have trouble here, copy the config.yaml file from the folder where the model was and follow the same naming scheme (like in this [guide](https://rentry.org/voldy#-novelai-setup-))
 3. Recreate the Asuka image exactly, referring to the [troubleshooting guide](https://imgur.com/a/DCYJCSX) if it does not match
 4. Find new SD models and LoRAs